MustardChef/WSABuilds/README.md

 ## Uninstallation

+### New CLI and GUI Uninstall Tool Coming Soon!
+Join the Discord for announcements and updates.

 > Note: If you want to preseve your data, make a backup of the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` file.
 After uninstalling, copy the VHDX file back to the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache` folder.

 1. Go to the Start Menu